ptsteadman/notebook/essays/gray-man-style.md

 make the wearer recognizable as a survivalist, or at least a person with supplies.
 The gray man prefers to carry his weapons and supplies in a dorky messenger bag like the Vertex EDC Satchel [8], designed to 'blend into everyday life' while also allowing for rapid firearm draws and armor plating.
-If you're not interested in supporting the survival industry proper, another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
+Another gray man theorist suggests using a seemingly beat-up old golf bag to wheel around rifles and supplies.
 [9]

 SurvivalThinkTank expands the idea of the gray man to a context-dependent "directive" broken up into four phases.
 Each of the four phases corresponds to a